Jørgen Graabak

-Jørgen Nyland Graabak (born 26 April 1991) is a Norwegian nordic combined skier.
+Jørgen Nyland Graabak (born 26 April 1991) is a Norwegian former nordic combined skier.
 With four victories, he has won more Olympic gold medals in the sport than any other athlete.

 Biography

-He hails from Trondheim and represents the club Byåsen IL.
+He hails from Trondheim Municipality and represents the club Byåsen IL.

 Career

-Graabak has six world cup victories.
+Graabak has seven world cup victories.
 He competed for Norway at the 2014 Winter Olympics.
 After not participating in the Normal Hill race, he replaced Mikko Kokslien in the large hill event and won gold, having placed 6th after the jumping stage.
 In the Men's Nordic combined relay, he won a second gold, racing Norway's final leg.

 He was awarded the Holmenkollen Medal in 2022.